diabitbol/alpha-ranking-benchmark/README.md

 - All differencing/rolling operations must be **grouped by ticker**.
 - Any scaling/encoding must be **fit on the training set only**, then applied to validation/test.

----

-## Repository Structure
-> Adapt this section to match your actual repo layout.